Mary Keane with Tomasz Madajczak and Chloe Pisco

 The way we communicate above and beyond language continues to be an area of investigation for Mary Keane.
 As a film artist with particular interest in dance film she expresses her work through the moving image and the body.

 Chloe as a dancer through the moving body and Tomasz as a visual artist, through the still image/live choreography.
 All art mediums though their non verbal nature have the power to emote and speak to us in a deep, abstract way.
-The Irish language, and our relationship to it, effects Mary constantly.
+The Irish language, and our relationship to it, is a key area of research, encompassing many filmic modes from documentary to dance film.
 Mary's Father obtained a scholarship to an all Irish boarding school when he was 13. she as an 11 year old spent 3 months away from home in the Chorca Dhuibhne Gaeltacht in Co.
 Kerry, and more recently spent 11 years living in the Ring Gaeltacht on Helvic Pennisula in Co.
 Waterford.

 Questions around “Ar dtéanga” are bandied about secula seculorem, but for the most part we don’t seem to advance beyond the “cúpla focal”.
 Equally has the abrupt disrupt of our association with it caused “psychological implications” as historian Joe Lee queried.
 Where does this all sit on the collective Irish body?
 Chloe is a polyglot, she didn’t learn Gaeilge, having been exempt from it at the age of 12 when she came to Ireland.
 Something she recalls she was never happy with, having wanted to learn it in school.
 Tomasz Madajczak is a multimedia visual artist originally from Poland with Polish as his native tongue.
 Being involved in the Art Nomads; group, Tomasz is hyper aware of the different aspects of multiculturalism and the influence of multilingualism in communication.
 The three come together with these shared associations and disassociations.
 To unearth and to create.